 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-VMware has released security advisory VMSA-2010-0007 to address multiple vulnerabilities in VMware hosted products, vCENTER Server and ESX.
-Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, operate with elevated privileges.
+VMware has released security advisory VMSA-2010-0018 to address multiple vulnerabilities affecting VMware Workstation, Player, Fusion, ESXi, and ESX.
+Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code or operate with elevated privileges.